 Amendment and Termination.
 Our Board of Directors may terminate, amend or modify the SAR Plan or any portion thereof at any time.
-Except as otherwise determined by the board of directors, termination of the SAR Plan will not affect the plan administrator's ability to exercise the powers granted to the plan administrator with respect to awards granted under the SAR Plan prior to the date of such termination.
+Except as otherwise determined by our Board of Directors, termination of the SAR Plan will not affect the plan administrator's ability to exercise the powers granted to the plan administrator with respect to awards granted under the SAR Plan prior to the date of such termination.